shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 --> correct syntax to add the value to 3 variables in one statement x = y = z = "Hello World"
 ==> Unpack a Collection
---> If you have a collection of values in a list, tuple etc. Python allows you to extract the values into variables.
+--> If you have a collection of values in a list, tuple etc. Python allows to extract the values into variables.
 This is called unpacking.
 ==> Unpack a list:

 ```python